mobile app bar

 Jason Kelce on the ESPN postseason countdown set during the 2025 Pro Bowl Games at Camping World Stadium.

 Now, in retirement, Jason feels the same way about his new career in media.
 In fact, he’s making even more through media deals than he did as a football player, where every snap meant putting his body on the line.
-But that’s no longer the case, and to him, it almost feels like “stealing money.”
+But that’s no longer the case, and to him, it almost feels like “stealing money”.

 That phrase came from Charles Barkley, who built a massive media career after his Hall of Fame NBA run.
 He joked that working in sports media is one of the easiest ways for former athletes to cash in — and Jason couldn’t agree more.

 “I mean it’s crazy when you really think about it.
 I spent 13 years doing plays like the Tush Push and beating the crap out of my body.
 And I mean even that I felt like I was getting overpaid to do.
-I was getting overpaid to play a game that I did voluntarily as a child and I got to do that for 13 years in an incredible city.”
+I was getting overpaid to play a game that I did voluntarily as a child and I got to do that for 13 years in an incredible city,” he added.

 “Now I get paid more money to just talk about it, which is insane to me.
 Like it keeps changing, but it’s awesome, I work with a lot of great people whether it’s with the podcast with my brother, The Late Night Show, with NFL Films.
-ESPN obviously has set me up fantastically and been great for launching this next part of my career, so I am very blessed to be able to work with all these fine people.”
+ESPN obviously has set me up fantastically and been great for launching this next part of my career, so I am very blessed to be able to work with all these fine people,” elaborated Kelce.

 With his wife, Kylie, entering the podcasting world as well, it appears the Kelce family has figured out how to rake in the moolah just from podcasting.
 And why not?
 They have a wide following, spanning sports, pop culture, and the city of Philadelphia.

 Although many Philly fans would love to see Jason back in the Lincoln Financial Field as a coach, that idea appears to be far-fetched, since he would simply make more from just talking about the game.
-And he is making strides in improving himself in that craft too.
+And he is taking strides in improving himself in that craft too.

 Post Edited By:Samnur Reza